 Jacob’s Italian Turkey & Rigatoni

 Healthier take on Italian sausage.
 Perfect pairing for Alfredo sauce and pasta.
-Difficult: Easy
+Difficulty: Easy

 Prep & Cook Time